TLRKiliann/dev_tools/Git_cmd.md

 `└─ $ ▶ git config --global alias.ci commit`

-To enter new configuration
+- To enter new configuration

 `└─ $ ▶ git config --global alias.co checkout`

+After it, you can use :

+`└─ $ git co -m "changes in my directory"`

 - Create the alias dog for showing the log graph

 `└─ $ git config --global alias.dog "log --all --decorate --oneline --graph"`

+After it, you can use :

+`└─ $ git dog`

-- To show all about your branch with config
+- To show all about your branch with git config

 `└─ $ ▶ git config --list --show-origin`